plone/training/theming/theme-package.rst

    $ ./bin/buildout

-This will create the whole develoment environment for your package:
+This will create the whole development environment for your package:

 .. code-block:: bash